 Wonderfully located in Stoke, Nelson, Ernest Rutherford Village encompasses sweeping views of the bay and beyond.
-Features include architecturally designed townhouses and apartments, serviced apartments and a care centre set amongst beautifully landscaped gardens.
+Features include architecturally designed townhouses and apartments, assisted-living apartments and a care centre, set amongst beautifully landscaped gardens.
 If your needs change over time, our state-of-the-art care centre provides 94 care rooms offering resthome, hospital and specialist dementia care.
 Ernest Rutherford care centre is located within the same village community and, as a Ryman resident, you will have priority access.

 The amenities include a brand-new café, all-weather bowling green, indoor heated swimming pool, spa, internal atrium, library, gym, hair salon, bar and shop.

 There is always something to do at the village, with activities and events to suit everyone; from organised events and shopping trips, to activities that inspire movement.
 It’s certainly a place where you can live life to the full.

 Ernest Rutherford Village offers living choices to suit everyone, so residents can live the way they want and blaze their own trails.
 Our apartments and townhouses are light and spacious, with clean lines and a clever open plan design layout that provides an easy flow throughout.

 If down the track you need more support, we offer assisted-living apartments and a range of care options.
 That freedom and flexibility is empowering for residents and knowing care can be dialled up as needed means, quite simply, ‘no worries’.
 It's all part of what we like to call the Ryman Difference.

 Our pioneering approach to retirement living includes resident-friendly terms designed to protect you and your family.
 Our base weekly fee is fixed for the entire time you occupy your apartment or townhouse*, and our deferred management fee is capped at 20 percent – one of the lowest in the retirement sector.